nautobot/nautobot-app-ssot/docs/admin/integrations/librenms_setup.md

-See [Platform naming and network drivers](../../user/integrations/librenms.md#platform-naming-and-network-drivers) for what `librenms_consolidated_platforms` changes, how existing Platforms are adopted rather than duplicated, and the recommended migration sequence.
+See [Platform naming and network drivers](../../user/integrations/librenms.md#platform-naming-and-network-drivers) for what `librenms_consolidated_platforms` changes, how existing Platforms are adopted rather than duplicated, and the recommended sequence for enabling it.

 ### External Integrations